ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 We're also going to use a LinearInterpolator that will return as a number between 0 and 1 to indicate how far we our in our animation

 We'll use that number to calculate the coordinates of the intermediate point.
+Once we have those coordinates, we set our tracking marker to that new position.

 	long elapsed = SystemClock.uptimeMillis() - start;
 	double t = interpolator.getInterpolation((float)elapsed/ANIMATE_SPEEED);